 learning to manipulate the behaviour of others to reduce the possibility of danger

 So these protective parts of us, developed in childhood, can cause us a lot of fear and anxiety in our adult life.
 We may find we freeze if a friend or partner raises their voice.
 We are unable to express our opinions clearly in certain situations.
 We attack people who are trying to help us.
 We take well meaning advice as criticism and we withdraw from those who offer to love and support us.
-We can’t help engaging in these behaviours even when we know they are not helpful to us or fair on others.In the shadow work we do we speak directly to this part that is working so hard to keep us safe.
+We can’t help engaging in these behaviours even when we know they are not helpful to us or fair on others.In Healing The Shadow work we speak directly to this part that is working so hard to keep us safe.
 We believe it needs honouring for the vital role it has played in our life.
 However, this part also needs to realise that things are different now.
 They need help to work out which threats are significant in the current day and which are threats are from our childhood that are no longer relevant .
 We work to evolve and mature this part.
 Often we negotiate a different kind of protective role for it which is more appropriate to our adult life.
 After all, this part only came in to existance out of a loving wish to protect us, they have no desire to hold us back or cause us difficulty.

 Once we are able to trust ourselves to distinguish between real threats and things that no longer need to concern us then the levels of fear in our adult life considerably reduces, leaving us free to pursue the life we choose.